 Bottling companies and recyclers’ efforts

-This is attributed to many years of neglect of the PET bottles without collection, the recent influx of new entrants to the bottling industry and the relative cheap nature of plastic as a packaging ware.
+This is attributed to many years of neglect of the PET bottles without collection, the recent influx of new entrants to the bottling industry, and the relatively cheap nature of plastic as a packaging ware.

 For so many years these bottles have not been collected and they have been either in the gutter, drainages or in a canal, says Nwamaka Onyemelukwe, Technical Lead, Food and Beverage Recycling Alliance (FBRA).

-FIBRA is an industry coalition group formed in 2018, comprising food and beverages companies that evolve a programme called Producer Responsibility Organization (PRO) under which they agreed to enable the recovery of packaging materials from the environment in order to have a sustainable environment.
-Five major companies: Nigeria Breweries, Nigeria Bottling Company, Coca Cola, Seven Up Bottling Company and Nestle.
+FIBRA is an industry coalition group formed in 2018, comprising food and beverage companies that evolve a programme called Producer Responsibility Organization (PRO) under which they agreed to enable the recovery of packaging materials from the environment in order to have a sustainable environment.
+Five major companies: Nigeria Breweries, Nigeria Bottling Company, Coca Cola, Seven-Up Bottling Company, and Nestle.

 “It’s a journey.
 Most of us have not gotten to 100 percent recyclability,” says Onyemelukwe who is also Head Public Affairs, Communications and Sustainability at Coca Cola.

 “But then for us in Coca Cola, all our packaging, are 100 percent recyclable as at today,” she reveals.
 Every other member of the alliance has until 2025 to meet up with that commitment.

 The company, she says, is also stepping up a campaign on the collection of plastic waste.